Nafgeng/Nafgeng/README.md

 * 🌍  I'm based in Tangerang
 * ✉️  You can contact me at [nafgeng@gmail.com](mailto:nafgeng@gmail.com)
-* 🧠  I'm learning I'm learning about Kotlin and design
+* 🧠  I'm learning about Kotlin and design

 ### Skills